AVEVA/AVEVA-Samples/basic_samples/Dataviews/Python3/readme.rst

-Building a Python client to make REST API calls to the Dataview Service
+Building a Python client to make calls to the Dataview Service
 ==================================================================

-The sample code in this topic demonstrates how to invoke Dataview REST APIs using Python.
-By examining the code, you will see how to establish a connection to SDS, obtain an authorization token, create an  SdsType and  SdsStream with data (if needed), create a Dataview, and retrieve data from it.
+The sample code in this demonstrates how to invoke Dataview REST APIs via the sample Python client library.
+By examining the code, you will see how to establish a connection to SDS, obtain an authorization token, create an  SdsType and  SdsStream with data (if needed), create a Dataview, update it, retreive it, and retrieve data from it a couple of different ways.
 At the end everything that was created is deleted.